hacknoob105/oneman_auto_tool/README.md

-BashFist is a simple Bash script for recon and bug bounty.
+oneman_outo_tool  is a simple Bash script for recon and bug bounty.
 It runs many tools together and saves all results into one single file.
 So you don’t need to run tools one by one.